bencrowder/unbindery/README.md

 ## Unbindery

 A web app for crowdsourcing transcription, written in PHP and JavaScript.
+Licensed under the MIT license.

 ### Dependencies